rest-for-physics/rest-for-physics.github.io/getting-started/filtering-events.md

 Entry numbers are positions in the file.
 Event IDs are identifiers stored in the event metadata, and they are not necessarily equal to the entry number.

-## Getting The Next Matching Event
+## Getting the next matching event

 For interactive inspection, `TRestRun::GetNextEventWithConditions` can be used to step through matching events one by one: